KiranJ2000/Spooky_author_identification/README.md

 ## Model Building

 I started of by creating a baseline model which is just a random predictions of the classes, this was followed by creating various machine learning models such as **Logistic Regression**, **Multinomial Naive Bayes**, and **Random Forest** to name a few.
 Then I created various deep learning models such as **Bi-directional LSTM'S** , and **CNN's**.
 I played around with different combinations of deep learning models and found interesting results.
 I finally used **Model Ensembling** by stacking various models together.
-By stacking up models , each and every member of the ensemble makes a contribution to the final output and individual weaknesses are diluted by the contributions from the other members.
-For more insights , do check the 'Model_building' notebook.
+By stacking up models , each and every member of the ensemble makes a contribution to the final output and individual weaknesses are diluted by the contributions from the other members. **For more insights , do check the 'Model_building' notebook.
-Below is a table which compares the accuracy of different models.
+Below is a table which compares the accuracy of different models**.

 | Models                                                               | Accuracy     |